opcode81/sensAI/README-dev.md

 ## Automated Tests

-The tests can be locally via
+The tests can be run locally via

     sh run_pytest_tests.sh